polyrepopro/polyrepo/readme.md

 polyrepo init
 ```

-This will create a `.polyrepo.yaml` file in your home directory with a default configuration.
+This will create a `.polyrepo.yaml` file in your home directory with a default configuration (if you do not pass a path with `-p`).

 You can then add your repositories and workspaces to the configuration file.

+> Did you know you can have `polyrepo` download the config file from a URL?
+Just pass the `-u` flag with a URL to a config file!
+>
+> Try it now: `polyrepo init -u https://raw.githubusercontent.com/polyrepopro/cli/main/.polyrepo.yaml`
+>
+> This will download the config file from the URL and save it to the path you pass with `-p` or `~/.polyrepo.yaml` if not specified.

 ### Commiting & Pushing Changes